sabd-project/sabd-cli-python/README.md

 Because:

 1. I need Gurbani on bash
 2. I need to learn Python
+3. We need something cross platform without the Chintz[http://en.wikipedia.org/wiki/Chintz]

 This script is waaaay faster than anything else out there and should work great.